nandbolt/nbphysics/README.md

 - Adjustable simulation speed

 # How to use
+There is a wiki that's attached to this repository (or if you click [here](https://github.com/nandbolt/nbphysics/wiki)) that explains functions in detail which can be used as documentation.

 You can look at the demos to give you an idea of how to work with it.
 Generally:
 1. instantiate a physics world
 2. create rigid bodies (they'll automatically get recognized by the physics world)